donetian-petkov/JSAdvanced/README.md

 04. DOM
 05. DOM Manipulation (Create and Append HTML Elements, add Event Listeners, etc)

-Note: The HTML + CSS are provided by SoftUni, the JS scripts, however, I made by me
+Note: The HTML + CSS are provided by SoftUni, the JS scripts, however, I made by me.